You are here

 She was a Trustee of the V&A Museum for eight years, and was for five years a member of the Council of the Royal Institution in London.
-She is Patron of the Archives & Records Association and the Orange Prize.
+She was Patron of the Archives & Records Association and the Orange Prize.
 For the academic year 2007-8 she was seconded to the Royal Society in London as Expert Advisor to its Collections.
 From 2008 to 2014 she served as Chair of the Human Fertilisation and Embryology Authority – the UK government regulator for assisted reproduction.
 In December 2011 she was appointed a Director of The National Archives.
 In November 2011 she was appointed an Honorary Bencher of the Honourable Society of the Middle Temple.
-In 2013-14 she will serve as President of the British Science Association, which in 2012 made her an Honorary Fellow.
+In 2013-14 she served as President of the British Science Association, which in 2012 made her an Honorary Fellow.
 In 2015, she was to her great delight elected a Fellow of the Royal Society of London.